Falco20019/distroessed/src/CoreSupportMd/core-support-template.md

 ## Out of support versions

-Support for the following versions was ended by the distribution owners and are [no longer supported by .NET](https://github.com/dotnet/core/blob/main/os-lifecycle-policy.md) and therefore also dropped by the Core.
+Support for the following versions was ended by the distribution owners and are [no longer supported by .NET](https://github.com/dotnet/core/blob/main/os-lifecycle-policy.md) and therefore also dropped by the Core (unless stated otherwise).

 PLACEHOLDER-UNSUPPORTED